Skip to content

 “We will.”
 Sharon relaxed into his caress.
 “But it’s nice to have both, since that first flush of passion never lasts.”

 “That’s true.”
 Mark took her wineglass from her hand and got up.
-“And at the moment I’d like to give it as much of a run for the money as I can.
+“However, at the moment, I’d like to give it as much of a run for the money as I can.
 Shall we?”

 The next day, a Friday and the day before Halloween, Mark could have sworn he heard muffled laughter and shushing behind the door of the conference room right before going in for the Advisory Board meeting.
 He looked at Gen Flowers, who shrugged.
 She opened the door and gasped.
 Mark hesitated and then entered.